zahrael97/Breast-Cancer-Classification/README.md

 Jupyter Notebook
 ```
 ## data
-data are downloaded from another Github Repo, I would liked to the read me
+data are downloaded from another Github Repo, I would liked to the read me.